digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 New Instruments
 ~~~~~~~~~~~~~~~

-Furthermore, we have broadened the library's functionality by introducing new financial instruments,
+The library's functionality has been broadened by introducing new financial instruments,
 such as structured products, and multi-underlying asset swap instruments (both early access).

 Usability Improvements